-UK’s Heathrow airport shuts amid power outage, spelling travel chaos
+UK’s Heathrow airport shuts amid outage, throwing global travel into chaos

 Trump orders increased minerals production, says Ukraine deal coming soon

-“To maintain the safety of our passengers and colleagues, Heathrow will be closed until 23h59 on 21 March,” Heathrow Airport said in a post on X.
+“To maintain the safety of our passengers and colleagues, Heathrow will be closed until 23h59 on 21 March,” Heathrow airport said in a post on X.

 “Passengers are advised not to travel to the airport and should contact their airline for further information.
 We apologise for the inconvenience.”